jjones62202/jjones62202.github.io/_pages/about.md

 Awards and Experience
 ------
+- Attended *2025 Conference on Language Modeling* to present at *COLM 2025 Workshop on AI Agents: Capabilities and Safety*, 2025
+- Lead Student Writer on accepted [Open Philanthropy - Call for AI Safety Research](https://www.openphilanthropy.org/request-for-proposals-technical-ai-safety-research/) grant, 2025
 - Led as a Student Presenter at the [Center for AI Policy's Congressional Exhibition for Advanced AI](https://www.centeraipolicy.org/work/caip-showcases-advanced-ai-risks-to-congress-in-first-of-its-kind-tech-exhibition-on-capitol-hill), 2025
 - Lead Student Writer on accepted [Schmidt Sciences' Safety Science Initiative](https://www.schmidtsciences.org/safetyscience/) grant, 2024
 - Attended the *2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics*, 2024